Get in Touch

 Requirements

-• Basic computer usage experience
+• Basic computer usage skills

 • Familiarity with 3D modeling techniques

-• Game developers
+• Game developers and content creators

 21 Hours